-Out-of-Network Provider - A Provider that does not have a signed Network Provider Agreement with the BH-MCO and does not participate in the BH-MCO's network but provides services to a BH-MCO Member.
+Out-of-Network Provider - A Behavioral Health Services Provider who does not have a written Provider Agreement with the BH-MCO and is therefore not included or identified as being in the BH-MCO's Provider network.

 Overpayment - Any payment made to a Network Provider by the Primary Contractor or its BH-MCO to which the Network Provider is not entitled to under Title XIX of the Act or any payment to the Primary Contractor or its BH-MCO by a State to which the Primary Contractor or is BH-MCO is not entitled to under Title XIX of the Act.